30,000–500 B.C.E. (11 WORKS)

 221. Navigation chart.
 Marshall Islands, Micronesia.
 19th to early 20th century C.E.
-Wood and ber.
+Wood and fiber.

 222. Malagan display and mask.
 New Ireland Province, Papua New Guinea. c.
 20th century C.E.
-Wood, pigment, ber, and shell.
+Wood, pigment, fiber, and shell.

 223. Presentation of Fijian mats and tapa cloths to Queen Elizabeth II.
 Fiji, Polynesia.
 1953 C.E.
-Multimedia performance (costume; cosmetics, including scent; chant; movement; and pandanus ber/hibiscus ber mats), photographic documentation.
+Multimedia performance (costume; cosmetics, including scent; chant; movement; and pandanus fiber/hibiscus fiber mats), photographic documentation.

 1980 C.E. to Present (27 WORKS)